 The 10-week program offers interactive “real world” classes that acquaint participants with the inner workings of Navasota City government.
-Students receive the opportunity to learn about setting a budget, tour City facilities, go behind the scenes with police officers, run tests on wastewater, meet animals from our shelter, and experience the challenges encountered by firefighters as they save lives.
-They will also meet with City department directors to learn how various departments serve citizens.
+Students receive the opportunity to learn about setting a budget, tour city facilities, go behind the scenes with police officers, run tests on wastewater, meet animals from our shelter and experience the challenges encountered by firefighters as they save lives.
+They will also meet with department directors to learn how various departments serve citizens.

-The once-a-week classes last for two hours and are taught by representatives from various City Departments.
+The once-a-week classes last for two hours and are taught by representatives from various departments.
 The program ends with a graduation dinner and ceremony.
 Students will be required to be present for at least 8 of the classes in order to graduate.

 Future Dates: To Be Determined